Get new posts delivered straight to your inbox.

-Like most tech writers, I stumbled into technical writing after working in other fields.
+Like most technical writers, I stumbled into technical writing after working in other fields.
 I previously taught composition for two years at The American University in Cairo (Egypt), and then I worked as a copywriter in Florida.

 I earned my undergraduate in English at Brigham Young University in Utah.
 After BYU, I earned an MFA in literary nonfiction at Columbia University’s School of the Arts.

 My degree in literary nonfiction carries over to the writing style on this blog.
 At times, I try to infuse my posts with story and literary devices, weaving narrative with exploration of a topic.
 My favorite genre is the personal essay.
 Some of my good posts, I like to think, are like mini-personal essays.